Varanasi (film): Pre-production

-In March 2024, Rajamouli and Prasad had completed writing the final script and began the pre-production process.
-They had used two years (2022–2024) on developing the story.
+The development of the story started in 2022 and took 2 years to complete.
+In March 2024, Rajamouli and Prasad had completed the final draft of the script and the project moved into pre-production.
 In January 2024, Babu flew to Germany to undergo intense physical training as part of preparation for his role.
-In October, Rajamouli was seen scouting for shooting locations in Kenya.
-A muhurat puja was held on 2 January 2025 at Alluminium Factory in Hyderabad with the film's cast and crew.
+In October, Rajamouli was seen scouting for shooting locations in Kenya (Amboseli National Park).
+A muhurat puja was held on 2 January 2025 in Hyderabad with the cast and crew.

-In September 2024, P. S. Vinod was announced as cinematographer, in his first collaboration with Rajamouli and replacing K. K. Senthil Kumar, his norm collaborator since Sye (2004).
-M. M. Keeravani, who has scored the music for all of Rajamouli's films, will score the music.
+In September 2024, P. S. Vinod was announced as the cinematographer, in his first collaboration with Rajamouli and replacing K. K. Senthil Kumar, Rajamouli's norm collaborator for cinematography since Sye (2004).
+M. M. Keeravani, who has scored the music for all of Rajamouli's films, was roped in as the music director.
 Tammiraju was chosen as the film's editor.
-Actor Nassar was brought onboard to help the crew, whereas he helped Babu to train him dialect.
+Actor Nassar was brought onboard to help the crew, where he assisted Babu in training on a dialect.

 Casting

-Babu was reported to play as an explorer inspired by the characteristics of Hanuman.
+Babu was reported to play the male lead.
 Priyanka Chopra Jonas was confirmed as the female lead, marking her first collaboration with Babu and Rajamouli and her return to Indian cinema after The Sky Is Pink (2019) and to Telugu Cinema after Thoofan (2013).
-Prithviraj Sukumaran is signed to play the antagonist's role alongside Mahesh Babu, marking his third Telugu film after Police Police (2010) and Salaar: Part 1 – Ceasefire (2023).
-Rajamouli signed with Creative Artists Agency (CAA) after the success of RRR, and would be reportedly using various American actors for this film.
+Prithviraj Sukumaran was signed as the antagonist, marking his third Telugu film after Police Police (2010) and Salaar: Part 1 – Ceasefire (2023).
+Rajamouli signed with Creative Artists Agency (CAA) after the success of RRR, and would reportedly be using various American actors for this film.
+Rajat Kapoor was signed to for a role.
+However, Kapoor later left the project due to creative differences.
+In December 2025, Prakash Raj joined the production.